chryssavarna/hello-world/README.md

 # hello-world

 Learning how to use Github by creating Hello World Python Script.
-This code requires python 3 in order to run
+This code requires python 3 to run